 - An Other Kind of Home: Gender-Sexual Abjection, Subjectivity, and the Uncanny in Literature and Film.
 Frankfurt am Main: Peter Lang, 2015.
 181 pp. (R)

 - Gender and Sexuality in East German Film: Intimacy and Alienation.
-Co-ed. with Faye Stewart.
-Rochester, NY: Camden House, forthcoming.
+Co-Ed. with Faye Stewart.
+Rochester, NY: Camden House, forthcoming in 2018.
 (R)

 - Classical Music in the German Democratic Republic: Production and Reception.
 Co-Ed. with Larson Powell.
 Rochester, NY: Camden House, 2015.
 (R)